Metal sulfur dioxide complex: Insertion of SO_{2} into metal-ligand bonds

 Of academic interest, SO_{2} acts like a Lewis acid towards the alkyl ligand.
 The pathway for the insertion of SO_{2} into metal alkyl bond begins with attack of the alkyl nucleophile on the sulfur centre in SO_{2}.
-The "insertion" proceed the sulfur dioxide between the metal and the alkyl ligand leads to the O, O'-sulphinate.
+The "insertion" proceed the sulfur dioxide between the metal and the alkyl ligand leads to the O,O′-sulphinate.
 Alternatively an O-sulphinate can arise.
 Both of these intermediates commonly convert to an S-sulphinate.
-S-sulphinate has sulfur-oxygen stretching frequencies from 1250–1000 cm^{−1} and 1100–1000 cm^{−1}.
-The O, O'-sulphinate and O-sulphinate are difficult to distinguish as they have stretching frequencies from 1085–1050 cm^{−1} and 1000–820 cm^{−1} or lower.
-The pathway involving the O, O' sulphinate can generally be ruled out if the original metal complex fulfilled the 18-electron rule because the two metal-oxygen bonds would exceed the 18 electron rule.
+The S-sulphinate has sulfur-oxygen stretching frequencies from 1250–1000 cm^{−1} and 1100–1000 cm^{−1}.
+The O,O′-sulphinate and O-sulphinate are difficult to distinguish as they have stretching frequencies from 1085–1050 cm^{−1} and 1000–820 cm^{−1} or lower.
+The pathway involving the O,O′-sulphinate can generally be ruled out if the original metal complex fulfilled the 18-electron rule because the two metal-oxygen bonds would exceed the 18 electron rule.

 The pathway by which SO_{2} inserts into a square planar alkyl complexes involves the formation of an adduct.
 Thereafter, the alkyl ligand migrates to the SO_{2}.

 Pathway for insertion of SO_{2} into Au-methyl bonds of a square planar Au(III)) complex.